 A prenuptial agreement is a contract between you and your future spouse that is entered into before marriage.
 In a prenuptial agreement, you and your spouse disclose to each other all the money and property you own before getting married.
 Then, you set forth the rights and responsibilities each of you will have during the marriage, including how you will divide your money and property in the event of divorce or the death of one or both of you.

 Although New York law already determines how property should be divided in the event a marriage ends in divorce or death, courts will recognize a valid prenuptial agreement that may be different from how New York law would divide the property.
 The prenuptial agreement takes the control over your property and assets away from the state and places it in the hands of you and your spouse.

 A prenuptial agreement is valid and can be enforced as long as it protects both you and your spouse and it was entered into with a full and fair disclosure of all assets by both you and your spouse.
 The agreement must also be executed and acknowledged with the full formality required for a property deed to be recorded.

-A Prenuptial Agreement can address many different issues, including:
+A prenuptial agreement can address many different issues, including:

-- Defining separate property — the property and assets you bring to a marriage are called separate property.
+- Defining separate property – the property and assets you bring to a marriage are called separate property.
 As long as you keep your separate property separate from the property you and your spouse obtain together, the separate property continues to belong to you alone during and after your marriage.
-A prenuptial agreement should specifically identify which property is separate property of each of you.
-However, if you do not keep your separate property separate (in your own name only) then despite the prenuptial agreement, such property may later be deemed marital property and divided equally between you in a divorce.
+A prenuptial agreement should specifically identify which property is separate property for each of you.
+However, if you do not keep your separate property separate (in your own name only) then despite the prenuptial agreement, such property may later be considered marital property and divided equally between you in a divorce.

 - You own a house prior to the marriage, and you and your spouse will live in the house during the marriage.
 You want to be sure that if you divorce, the house remains your sole property.
 A prenuptial agreement will help you do this, but you should nevertheless keep sole title to the house unless you want to make a gift to your spouse.